Have You Considered the Full Cost of a Home?

 These are often summed up with the acronym, “PITI.”
 We also added in a fifth financial consideration:

+- Homeowners Association dues.
 If you are considering these five components, you are already taking a more comprehensive look at the cost of buying a home than many other home purchasers.
+This is still not a complete picture however.
+There are other one-time and continuing costs of homeownership to consider.
+Let’s go over some of those now.
+At the time that you buy your new home, you will need to be prepared for the following additional costs:

 Along with these expenses, do not forget that taking time off and transporting your possessions from your current home to your new residence will result in another financial hit.